Virtual School Tours

 Teachers may choose between a 30- or 45-minute interactive program.

-November special!
-Virtual tours for Title I schools are FREE and Non-Title I and Home School groups are discounted to $50 if you book your tour during the month of November.
+November special extended!
+Virtual tours for Title I schools are FREE and Non-Title I and Home School groups are discounted to $50.
 Tours may be scheduled for any time during the 20-21 academic year.

 |Title I School||Non-Title I School or